torvalds/linux/Documentation/mips/au1xxx_ide.rst

 POSSIBILITY OF SUCH DAMAGE.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+You should have received a copy of the GNU General Public License along with this program; if yest, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

 Note: